szczja/secret-service-magazine-index/README.md

 indeks_with_urls.md
 ```

-The generated links point to the corresponding magazine page on Internet Archive.
+The generated links point to the corresponding magazine pages on Internet Archive.

 ## Data quality

-The project intentionally does not normalize or correct source data from external knowledge.
+The project intentionally does not normalize or correct source data based on external knowledge.

 When a scan is unclear: